The Bankrate promise

 1. Exceptional rewards

-The Chase Freedom Flex starts new customers off with a $200 cash bonus when they spend $500 on purchases within three months of account opening.
-From there, cardholders have the chance to earn rewards in an array of popular everyday spending categories.
+The Chase Freedom Flex starts new cardholders off with a $200 cash bonus when they spend $500 on purchases within three months of account opening.
+From there, cardholders have the chance to earn rewards in an array of everyday spending categories.

-It all starts with the fact you earn 5 percent back on up to $1,500 spent in bonus categories that rotate every three months (upon activation), followed by 1 percent back.
-Chase Freedom Flex categories can be different from year to year, but they include options most consumers can easily maximize.
+It all starts with earning 5 percent back on up to $1,500 spent in bonus categories that rotate every three months (upon activation), followed by 1 percent back.
+Chase Freedom Flex bonus categories tend to differ from year to year, but they include options most consumers can easily maximize: